Paul Downton: Life and cricket career

 Downton was born at Farnborough in metropolitan Kent in 1957.
 He attended Sevenoaks Prep School, Sevenoaks School and the University of Exeter.
 He obtained a law degree, a coaching certificate and earned international honours at youth level in both cricket and rugby union.

 His father, George, had played briefly for Kent in the post-war period and Downton's early county cricket career was with the same county.
 Kent shared the 1977 County Championship and won the competition outright in 1978 but Downton became frustrated deputising for Alan Knott in the 1979 season and moved to Middlesex in 1980.

 On arrival, he has been described by a teammate there as "an intelligent, dapper individual ... who did not immediately seem to fit with the rather cruder, laddish Londoners in the team".
 On his first-class debut with Middlesex, the captain, Mike Brearley, chose to use Downton as an opener, and the two registered an opening partnership of 160.

 Downton tasted Test cricket for the first time in the West Indies that winter.
 He was dropped after the first Test against Australia in the summer of 1981 and had to wait until the summer of 1984 for further such honours, when he was picked at home to bolster England's batting options against the West Indies.
 Though England lost the match, in his first Test back in the team he made his first Test half-century when acting as a stand-in opening batsman following an injury to Andy Lloyd.
 It began an uninterrupted twenty-three match run in the national team.
 During this time Downton helped England to a series win in India in 1984-5, and to regain the Ashes against Australia in 1985.
 His highest Test score of 74 came in England's unlikely triumph at Delhi in the former series.
 However he was also, along with David Gower, Allan Lamb and Ian Botham, one of only four England cricketers ever present during the "Blackwash" series defeats against the West Indies of 1984 and 1985-6.
-He was on the winning side against the West Indies when recalled to the England team for the 1987 Cricket World Cup, but England lost in the final to Australia.
+He was on the winning team against the West Indies when recalled to the England team for the 1987 Cricket World Cup, but England lost in the final to Australia.
 He played for England for the last time in 1988.